Andereoo/TkinterWeb/docs/source/upgrading.rst

     * Fixed a minor threading bug in :meth:`.HtmlFrame.load_form_data`.
     * Fixed `bug #150 <https://github.com/Andereoo/TkinterWeb/issues/150>`_ .

+    Version 4.25:

+    * In an effort to closer match stock Tk widgets, debug message behaviour has been adjusted:

+        * Debug messages are now disabled by default.
+Set the configuration option ``messages_enabled=True`` to enable them.
+        * In an effort to keep backwards compatibility, if the configuration option ``message_func`` is set, the value of ``messages_enabled`` is ignored.

 -------------------

 Please report bugs or request new features on the `issues page <https://github.com/Andereoo/TkinterWeb/issues>`_.